 ProcurementIQ provides a list of vendors offering hand held thermometers

 Alicn Medical is a manufacturer of handheld thermometers and blood pressure monitors; the company is based in China.
-Alicn Medical produces around 2.5 million infrared thermometer guns per year and distributes them across the world.
-However, upstream supply shortages have been leading the company’s material costs to rise and many manufacturing facility workers are still under mandated quarantines, meaning the company is not currently producing at full capacity and inventories are limited.
-Alicn Medical anticipates once again reaching full capacity production levels in June 2020, but was unwilling to confirm whether this actually happened.
+Alicn Medical produces around 2.5 million infrared thermometer guns per year and distributes them globally.
+However, upstream supply shortages have caused the company’s material costs to rise.
+Furthermore, many manufacturing facility workers are still under mandated quarantines, meaning the company is not currently producing at full capacity and inventories are limited.
+In March, Alicn Medical said that it anticipated reaching full capacity production levels in June 2020, but was unwilling to confirm whether this actually happened.

 If you're looking for additional information on procurement research, vendor research or other coronavirus-related information, please contact us at 1-888-878-9429.